 Where and when?

-We will of course be keeping our eye on the official Hot Ait Balloon Regatta updates page (link below) and will be posting again in 2019 with an update on this page.
+We will, of course, be keeping our eye on the official Hot Air Balloon Regatta updates page (link below) and will be posting again with an update on this page.

-If you want to check for the latest updates of exactly what day in 2018 the London hot air balloon spectacle will take place, be sure to check the Balloon Regatta updates page to keep your finger on the pulse.
+If you want to check for the latest updates of exactly what day in 2019 the London hot air balloon spectacle will take place, be sure to check the Balloon Regatta updates page to keep your finger on the pulse.
 You should also keep an eye on the Lord Mayor’s Appeal website (link further up this page) for more updates.

-We’ll get a great view from our waste disposal depot in Battersea as the balloons will be lifting off from nearby Battersea Park or Burgess Park in Southwark (Albany Road SE5).
-However, if you’re planning on paying a visit to see the event, don’t be tempted to head on down to the park as you won’t be allowed in for health and safety reasons.
-Instead, you’re better off heading over to the west bank of the river along the northern Embankment, where you’ll get a great view.
+We should get a great view from our waste disposal depot in Battersea as the balloons will be either be lifting off from nearby Battersea Park or Burgess Park in Southwark (Albany Road SE5).
+However, if you’re planning on paying a visit to see the event, don’t be tempted to head on down to the park as you may not be allowed in for health and safety reasons.
+Instead, you may be better off heading over to the west bank of the river along the northern Embankment, where you’ll get a great view.

-Things will start ‘hotting up’ (excuse the terrible pun!) at around 5/5.30am in the morning and we assume that this year will be the same so you’ll have to be up extra early to catch it.
+Things usually start ‘hotting up’ (excuse the terrible pun!) at around 5/5.30am in the morning and we assume that this year will be the same so you’ll have to be up extra early to catch it.